Baldie-dev/JanusLM/README.md

 Failure dataset was collected during training and evaluation and it consist of incorrectly classified tasks.

-#### GRPO (Group Relative Policy Optimization)

-GRPO is a reinforcement learning algorithm that does not leverage a critic model (like traditional PPO), but instead relies on direct preference comparisons between multiple generated outputs to compute relative advantages and guide learning.

 ### 3. Phase: Classification Head Training

 *Still in design process...*

 Full MLP (Multi-layered perceptron) training for data classification performed on the output of the last hidden state. (probably mean of all outputs)